Now Find Bumper Stickers for Your Radio Station At a Reasonable Price.

 The first early adopters of bumper stickers were tourist sites.
 Instead of having a single sign on the side of the road, destinations now had countless ads traveling across the country.

-The popularity of bumper stickers took a major step forward during the 1952 presidential election between Dwight Eisenhower and Adlai Stevenson.
+The popularity of bumper stickers took a significant step forward during the 1952 presidential election between Dwight Eisenhower and Adlai Stevenson.
 It was the first election to include the use of bumper stickers as advertising materials.
 They have since been used in every U.S. presidential election.
 To this day, political advertising remains a mainstay use of bumper stickers.